Breast Augmentation Kuwait City Kuwait – Saline and Silicone

 Breast augmentation is relatively straightforward.
 But as with any operation, there are risks associated with surgery and specific complications associated with this procedure.
 The most common problem, capsular contracture, occurs if the scar or capsule around the implant begins to tighten.
 This squeezing of the soft implant can cause the breast to feel hard.
 Capsular contracture can be treated in several ways, and sometimes requires either removal or “scoring” of the scar tissue, or perhaps removal or replacement of the implant.

-As with any surgical procedure, excessive bleeding following the operation may cause some swelling and pain.
+As with any plastic surgery procedure, excessive bleeding following the operation may cause some swelling and pain.
 If excessive bleeding continues, another operation may be needed to control the bleeding and remove the accumulated blood.

 A small percentage of women develop an infection around an implant.
 This may occur at any time, but is most often seen within a week after surgery.
 In some cases, the implant may need to be removed for several months until the infection clears.
 A new implant can then be inserted.